What is a Commercial EPC?

 Each recommendation is marked as low, medium or high to show the potential impact of the change on reducing the property’s carbon emissions.

-What to expect from a commercial energy assessment?
+What is involved in a commercial energy assessment?

 If you need a commercial EPC you should contact an accredited Non-Domestic Energy Assessor (NDEA).
 These professionals will visit your property to collect data/information such as room dimensions, lighting, building orientation insulation levels and heating systems.
 An EPC for a new building would require similar information, but would not involve a site visit.